 Unfortunately, my cheap service does not have an international plan, but luckily there is a solution to this.

 1) Is your phone a CDMA or a GSM?

-While researching SIM Cards, I realized that in order for me to use a Global Sim Card, I would have to have an unlocked GSM (Global System for Mobiles) phone for the SIM to work on the phone and allow me to make calls, text and use my apps while abroad without having to pay for roaming charges or fees.
+While researching SIM Cards, I realized that for me to use a Global SIM card, I would have to have an unlocked GSM (Global System for Mobiles) phone for the SIM to work on the phone and allow me to make calls, text and use my apps while abroad without having to pay for roaming charges or fees.
 These two radio systems used on phones are the reasons why you would not be able to use a phone belonging to one service on a completely different service and vice versa.

 2) Get on T-Mobile

-Well after realizing that I had a CDMA phone, I started to look up at services that did not have roaming fees.
-Of course, that is rare with the U.S phone services, but one good service I did hear about was T-Mobile.
+Well after realizing that I had a CDMA phone, I started to look up services that did not have roaming fees.
+Of course, that is rare with the U.S. phone services, but one good service I did hear about was T-Mobile.

 T-Mobile has plans made for international use meaning that you can use your phone without having roaming fees.
 All you have to do is get a simple choice plan and this will allow for free texting and $.20 a minute calls, which is ideal for a texter like me.
 They also offer unlimited international data without extra charges.